3ideas/cronos/README.md

 # Cronos
-> A set of utilities to logs with time data in it and convert to trace event file format for
+> A set of utilities to logs with time data in it and convert to trace event file format for a certain ADMS client timing log files and apache httpd access logs.